Analysis: A Houston police death and the debate over who should have guns in Texas

 The political weathervanes in Washington haven’t recorded any such changes.

-That provision of the reauthorization of the Violence Against Women Act has been called a poison pill by gun rights advocates.
+Gun rights advocates have called that provision of the reauthorization of the Violence Against Women Act a poison pill.
 It passed in the Democrat-controlled House and stalled in the Republican-controlled Senate.

 “I was surprised to hear the chief, who I’ve long considered a friend.
 He has my number, and if he had bothered to call me, I would’ve told him that we agree that convicted abusers shouldn’t be allowed to own a gun,” Cornyn said.
 In a phone call with reporters this week, he didn’t respond to questions about how he would vote on the boyfriend loophole.